mayelespino/mayelespino.github.io/README.md

  <tr>
   <td><b>Python</b></td>
   <td>06 years</td>
-  <td>Command line utility, Server development, Messaging/middleware systems, Monitoring tools, REST services.</td>
+  <td>Wrote command line utility to drive the inhouse deployment system, and used it to drive the end to end tests.
+The deployment system deployed 50 to 120 packates to >10K machines.
+Triage and fix bugs for a mobile security system that involved:  Messaging/middleware systems, Monitoring tools, REST services.</td>
  </tr>
  <tr>
    <td><b>Ruby</b></td>
    <td>06 months</td>
-   <td>Developed puppet modules, Developed Chef recipes and tests.</td>
+   <td>Developed puppet modules, Developed Chef recipes and tests on mixed cloud and bare metal farms or hosts.</td>
  </tr>
  <tr>
   <td><b>GO</b></td>